hg1337/homeassistant-dwd/questions_and_answers.md

 ## How can I access forecast data from templates?

-Accessing forecast data is basically done by calling the `weather.get_forecast` service, so wherever you want to access forecast data, you need to be able to call services.
+Accessing forecast data is basically done by calling the `weather.get_forecasts` service, so wherever you want to access forecast data, you need to be able to call services.
 This is easily possible in automation actions where you can call services, but if you e.g. need it in a template condition, you need a different approach.
 The most universally applicable way is to create a template sensor that provides the information you need.

 For more information on template sensors see https://www.home-assistant.io/integrations/template/